Arts at CERN

-- Monica Bello, Curator and Head of Arts at CERN.
+- Giulia Bini, Curator and Head of Arts at CERN

 Arts at CERN, the Laboratory's distinguished arts programme, facilitates meaningful exchanges between the realms of art and science.
 Each of Arts at CERN’s programmes is crafted in collaboration with cultural institutions, other partner laboratories, cities and artistic communities that are eager to connect with CERN's research, support our activities and contribute to a global network of art and science.